Capability 1: BPS model

 - examples of measures and data collection tools based on the framework (e.g. WHO ICF, INTERMED – see compendium);

-- biomedical model of illness, and major contrasts with biopsychosocial model;
+- the biomedical model of illness and significant contrasts with the biopsychosocial model;

-- familiarity with the debate about each of the constructs, especially differentiating between activities and social participation; (see compendium)
+- familiarity with the debate about each of the constructs, significantly differentiating between activities and social participation; (see compendium)

 - how it can help assess the validity of a measure.

-The skills needed help translate knowledge into useful behaviours.
+The skills needed help translate knowledge into valuable behaviours.
 They demonstrate that the knowledge is being or has been embedded, influencing clinical and other professional activity.
-They are that the clinician is able to:
+They are that the clinician can:

-- use and talk about the model without slipping into use of jargon,
+- use and talk about the model without slipping into the use of jargon,

-- structure letters and reports using it, without obvious labelling
+- structure letters and reports using it without evident labelling

-This page has set out a brief but, hopefully, useful indicative set of behaviours, items of knowledge, and skills that would both enable a clinician to be capable and behavioural items that would show that a clinician is capable.
-The content is summarised in the MindMap here.
+This page has set out a brief but valuable indicative set of behaviours, items of knowledge, and skills that would enable a clinician to be capable and behavioural items that would show that a clinician is an expert.
+The content is summarised in the MindMap shown below and downloaded from here.